-Courses meeting the Medical Physics Electives requirement are selected MED PHYS courses numbered 500 and above and selected PHYSICS courses at or above the 400 level.
+Courses meeting the Medical Physics Electives requirement are selected MED PHYS courses numbered 500 and above and selected PHYSICS courses numbered 400 or above.
 No more than 3 credits of N E 699 Advanced Independent Study may be used to meet this requirement.
 (Refer to the NE handbook under Degree Information on the NE department website).

 Introduction to Engineering

 Students must take 16 credits that carry H, S, L, or Z breadth designators.
 These credits must fulfill the following subrequirements: